ABOUT

 "It is written, 'My house shall be called a house of prayer,' but you have made it a den of thieves."— Jesus of Nazareth, Matthew 21:13

-Why we start with residential community governance.
+Why the founding focus is residential community governance.

 WHO WE ARE